AMR-KELEG/backup-AMR-KELEG.github.io/_posts/2020-7-14-arabic-datasets.md

 - Farasa supports MSA only
 - Madamira supports MSA and ARZ
+- CODA has a set of guidelines for annotation: https://sites.google.com/a/nyu.edu/coda/home

 ### Others
 - [SA paper including names of some datasets](https://www.aclweb.org/anthology/C16-1228.pdf)